 I’m trying.
 I’m just going to keep trying.

-Michele’s Bio: Michele Wheeler lives along Lake Superior in northern Wisconsin with her husband and twin 16-year-old daughters.
-She’s been researching lakes and streams for 25 years, inspired equally by the mystery of how they work, the responsibility to care for them and the peace that they offer.
+Michele’s Bio: Michele was a scientist and spent 20+ years fighting for clean rivers and waters.
 It was only after she received a terminal cancer diagnosis in 2016 that she turned her focus to writing about what it means to love and be loved, and how to hold on to yourself when the foundation of a once-familiar life is ever shifting.
 Visit her blog at www.acrackinthewall.com.
+Learn about her book below.

-Do you have trick to share for getting through tough times?
+Do you have a trick to share for getting through tough times?

 Which trick of Michele’s is most meaningful to you?

-Please help with #MetsMonday advocacy efforts by sharing this post.
-Thank you!
+Help with #MetsMonday advocacy and help keep Michele’s voice being heard by sharing this post.